jpc0016/CS585/final-exam.md

 ### Deck 11 - Intrusion Detection (NOV 7 & NOV 12)

+* Examples of violating policies that are not normal (17:40)?
+One account has many login attempts.
+Many logs coming from one system.
 * What are other examples of bypassing IDS?
 * Three methods of Intrusion detection:
     * threshold metrics